Site icon Welcome To Infinity

 EDA provides valuable insights into the data set and helps in identifying any potential issues that may affect the accuracy of the sentiment classifiers.
 It also helps in identifying the most relevant features for analysis and building effective models.

 Some of the commonly used techniques in EDA include correlation analysis, variable selection, and distribution analysis.
-These techniques help to uncover relationships between different variables and identify any outliers in the data set.
+These techniques help to uncover relationships between variables and identify any outliers in the data set.

 Overall, EDA is a critical step in the development of accurate sentiment classifiers for text analysis.
-It assists in determining the best approach for text pre-processing, relevant features, and selecting the most appropriate model for the analysis.
+It assists in determining the best approach for text pre-processing, extracting relevant features, and selecting the most appropriate model for the analysis.

 Pre-Processing Techniques